sassoftware/sas-viya-sdk-js/sdk/va-report-components/documentation/docs/api/SASReportObjectElement.md

 ### `hideLoadImage: boolean`

-Indicates whether the static loading image displayed during object load should be hidden.
-When true, the report image is not displayed.
+When `false`, report objects display a placeholder static image of the report object while it is loading. `true` hides this placeholder and displays a loading indicator.

 default value: `false`